This guide will provide you with an understanding of Paraguay’s healthcare system and health insurance: how it works, its costs, and how to access it.

-In Paraguay you are never far from a pharmacy.
-Every town and village in Paraguay have multiple pharmacies, often several along the same stretch of street.
+In Paraguay, you are never far from a pharmacy.
+Every town and village in Paraguay has multiple pharmacies, often several along the same stretch of street.

 These range from small and basic to large independents and through to national chains.

 All but the smallest pharmacy is well stocked with prescription drugs.
 A small number of more expensive or specialised drugs will only be held in a few authorized pharmacies, but any doctor prescribing one will know exactly where you can find it.